On the distribution of equivalence classes of random symmetric p-adic matrices: Distribution of equivalence classes of symmetric matrices

-The sum in the brackets is the sum over the distribution of rank for $(n+1)/2 \times (n-1)/2$ matrices over $\FF_{p^2}$ as in Cor. \ref{genrank} except the last term corresponding to rank $0$, hence it equals $1 - p^{-(n^2-1)/2}$.
-Solving this simple system we see that the statement holds for odd $n$.
+The sum over $j$ is the sum over the distribution of rank for $(n+1)/2 \times (n-1)/2$ matrices over $\FF_{p^2}$ as in Corollary \ref{genrank} except the last term corresponding to rank $0$, hence it equals $1 - p^{-(n^2-1)/2}$.
+Solving this simple system we see that the statement holds for odd $n$. \end{proof} Combining Lemma \ref{sigmalem} and \ref{deltalem}, we obtain the following theorem.

-The proof for other values of the discriminant similarly reduces to summing over one of the two distributions depending on the parity of $n$. \end{proof} Combining Lemma \ref{sigmalem} and \ref{deltalem}, we obtain that for odd $n$